If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Your growing baby and belly is starting to attract attention and advice from everyone you know and plenty you don’t!

-Your centre of gravity is being impacted now, so be careful how you move and check your posture.
+Your center of gravity is being impacted now, so be careful how you move and check your posture.
 Make sure exercise is a part of your daily routine too.

 See more in 17 Weeks Pregnant – Everything You Need To Know.